Scientific Name

 Origin

-This species is native to South Africa (mainly around Tankwa and Ceres Karoo).
+Haworthiopsis granulata is native to South Africa and is mainly found around Tankwa and Ceres Karoo.

 Description

-Haworthiopsis granulata, formerly known as Haworthia granulata or Haworthia venosa subsp. granulata, is a rare succulent with erect stems and stiff leaves, usually smooth on the upper surface and with many small tubercles on the lower surface.
-It offsets slowly around the base to form an impressive clump.
-Leaves are dark green and take on orange to red tones in full sun.
-They are narrowly ovate and up to 1.2 inches (3 cm) long.
-Flowers are greenish-white and appear on long slender stalks from summer to fall.
+Haworthiopsis granulata, formerly known as Haworthia granulata or Haworthia venosa subsp. granulata, is a rare succulent with erect stems and stiff leaves with many small tubercles on the lower surface and usually smooth on the upper surface.
+It offsets slowly around the base, forming an impressive clump.
+The leaves are dark green and take on orange to red tones in full sun.
+They are narrowly ovate and can grow up to 1.2 inches (3 cm) long.

 How to Grow and Care for Haworthiopsis granulata